 Nursery and pre-school education

-Free early years services for 3 and 4 year olds
+15 hours free early learning for 3 and 4 year olds

 Services are available for up to two years, until children reach statutory school age.

 Children can currently attend on a part-time basis for 15 hours a week, for 38 weeks of the year.
-This can be taken flexibly over a minimum of two days, and a minimum of 2 ½ hours per day with up to two providers.
+This can be taken flexibly over a minimum of two days, and a minimum of 2 and a half hours per day with up to two providers.